haroldtreen/epub-press-clients/README.md

 ### epub-press-widgets

 A set of ready to use widgets for integration by publishers.
-Give your users the ability to download your content in an ebook!
+Give your users the ability to download your content in an ebook.

+**Development/release is on the Roadmap.***

 See the Readme [here](./packages/epub-press-widgets/README.md)